REZZOUGAICHA/Medical-Imaging-Diagnosis-API/README.md

 }
 ```

-The `gradcam_heatmap` field is a base64-encoded PNG overlay showing which retinal regions the model attended to.
-Decode it to visualize:
+Decode the heatmap to visualize:

 ```python
 import base64, io